EthicalSource/contributor_covenant/.github/pull_request_template/adoption_pull_request_template.md

 #### Checklist:

-- [ ] Have you checked to ensure there aren't other open [Pull Requests](../pulls) for the same update/change?
+- [ ] The code of conduct template has been updated with contact information (search for [INSERT CONTACT METHOD] under the Enforcement section)
-- [ ] I have performed a self-review of submitted resource and its follows the guidelines of the project.
+- [ ] I have reviewed the submitted resource and it follows the recommended adoption guidelines.